+'''

+SELECT

+FROM R

-SELECT \ FROM R WHERE <condition>
+WHERE <condition>

+'''

-- If we have to report 80% of the tuples in R, it makes sense to do a full table scan. - On the other hand, if the query is very selective, and returns just a small percentage of the tuples we might hope to do better: - Is there a way of "skipping over" tuples that will not be selected?
+- If we have to report 80% of the tuples in R, it makes sense to do a full table scan (All tuples will be probably be read anyway). - On the other hand, if the query is very selective, and returns just a small percentage of the tuples we might hope to do better: - Is there a way of "skipping over" tuples that will not be selected?

--Non-computer search for information
+- Non-computer search for information